Everybody (DJ BoBo song)

 "Everybody" is a song by Swiss Eurodance artist DJ BoBo, released in May 1994 by Fresh label as the fourth and last single from the artist's debut album, Dance with Me (1993).
 Both co-written and co-produced by him, it features vocals performed by Jennifer Rüsch and was a hit across Europe.
 It reached the number-one position in Finland as well as number two in Germany, where the single was certified platinum.
 Additionally, "Everybody" was a top 10-hit also in Switzerland, Iceland and the Netherlands, peaking at numbers three, eight and ten, respectively.
-The music video for the song was directed by Giacomo de Simone and filmed in Italy.
+The accompanying music video was directed by Giacomo de Simone and filmed in Italy and Spain.

 In 2002, DJ BoBo released "Everybody" as a duet with Swedish singer Emilia on his first compilation album, Celebration (2002).
 And in 2015, a new version of the song, remixed by Mike Candys and featuring Romanian singer Inna, was released.